jiqing112/Gnome-Global-AppMenu/README.md

 --------------
 I don't want donations, i work only for users and not for companies or communities that receive money or donations.

 This extension it's a fork of an old extension that i make from cinnamon.
-The initial extension have not support for cinnamon anymore, as all extensions was `forked by Clement`: https://github.com/linuxmint/cinnamon-spices-applets/issues/385 who not have respect for the works of other developers.
+The initial extension have not support for cinnamon anymore, as all extensions was `forked by Clement`

 Last update: 16 April 2017